 In 2012, John W. Boyer was appointed to an unprecedented fifth term as Dean of the College, a position he has held since 1992.
 During his tenure Boyer has strengthened the College curriculum and the admissions program, and established the Careers programs and the Society of Fellows in the Liberal Arts.
 He was also instrumental in the founding of the University of Chicago Center in Paris.
 A specialist in the history of the Habsburg Empire and of Central Europe in the nineteenth and twentieth centuries, Dean Boyer regularly teaches and has also written a series of monographs on various aspects of the history of the College and the University.
 Additionally, he has served as an editor of the Journal of Modern History since 1980.
 Dean Boyer received his Ph.D. from the University of Chicago in 1975 and joined the faculty in the same year.

-Assistant Professor of Modern Arabic Literature, University of Chicago
+Associate Professor of Art History, University of Chicago

 Senior Lecturer, Department of Economics and the College, The University of Chicago